Bull Mountain, Oregon: Annexation and incorporation controversy

 many of the residents of the unincorporated area, and triggered a campaign against the annexation.
 A group called "Friends of Bull Mountain" (FOBM) was then formed.
 The group retained legal counsel Larry Derr and challenged the combined voting method under the provisions of ORS § 268 (2005) requiring separate double majority vote counting for annexations within the Portland Metro Urban Growth Boundary.

 In the face of this legal challenge Tigard relented and allowed the double majority vote counting method.
 As a result, the annexation measure [34-98] failed, a majority of city voters (64.71%) favored the annexation, but 88.62% of unincorporated voters rejected the annexation.

 As is common in such annexation disputes, a key issue was taxes; many Bull Mountain residents thought that annexation with Tigard would increase their property taxes without a significant increase in public services, and that Tigard was only interested in annexation to expand its tax base.
 They also felt the ORS 195 combined voting method was "taxation without representation".
 Some residents of Tigard have complained in response that Bull Mountain residents use Tigard city parks and other services without paying for them.

 However, Washington County has been actively encouraging suburban parts of the county to join cities, in order to limit the need for county-provided urban-level services.
 After the defeat of the referendum, Tigard has been examining small annexations on a case-by-case basis.

 Many residents advocated incorporation in order to allow Bull Mountain residents to control their own destiny (and avoid further annexation by Tigard), in spring of 2006 a petition for a ballot measure was filed.

 The Washington County Board of Commissioners voted in August 2006 to allow the incorporation ballot initiative to proceed.
 A feasibility study was conducted by ECONorthwest and it was determined that Bull Mountain has a sufficient tax base to fund city government and services for its residents.
 The City of Tigard protested the city boundaries, noting that Tigard-owned properties were included in the proposed City of Bull Mountain, and asked that Washington County adjust the boundaries.
 That request was denied.
 Tigard also filed a request to annex 61.5 acre which are part of the proposed Bull Mountain boundaries.
 Many in Bull Mountain complained that Tigard's annexation attempt is little more than an 11th-hour attempt to acquire a large segment of land without due respect for the incorporation process and proposed incorporation boundary.
 The effort was challenged legally in the Washington County courts.
 This legal challenge was rejected by the state Land Use Board of Appeals: "the city had not unlawfully obtained consent to the annexation," and the petition for appeal was dismissed by the Oregon Court of Appeals.

 The referendum on the incorporation question was on the November 2006 ballot and failed by a vote of 1,734 to 1,887.

+Education

+The majority is in the Tigard-Tualatin School District 23J.
+A northern portion is in the Beaverton School District 48J.